 Step 4: Let The Elbows Fall Inside The Legs

 The elbows will travel inside of the knees.
-If the elbows hit the knees, preventing the lifter from squatting lower, then the feet are too narrow.
+The feet are too narrow if the elbows hit the knees, preventing the lifter from squatting lower.
 Widen the stance and try again.

 Step 5: Stand Up & Repeat